-- provide a signed declaration, on the template provided, that your startup is female founded (majority owned and led by women) - certify that your startup will remain majority owned and led by women for the duration of the grant (this will be a requirement of the grant agreement) - (Where you are applying for a greater than 50 per cent grant percentage) provide evidence to support your claims that you are any of the following (see section 7.1): - your head office is located in a regional area - your business is an Indigenous business or at least one of your founding team members is an Indigenous Australian - at least one of your founding team members (owners and leaders) is a person with a disability - at least one of your founding team members (owners and leaders) has migrated to Australia as a refugee or humanitarian entrant - (Stage Two applications only) provide evidence to support your source of funding (e.g. letter from contributor/s confirming funding amount) - (Stage Two applications only) provide a pitch deck (PDF power point presentation max 10 slides) and/or link to a video pitch from your CEO (no longer than 5 mins) supporting your response to the assessment criteria - include all mandatory attachments.
+- provide a signed declaration, on the template provided, that your startup is female founded (majority owned and led by women) - certify that your startup will remain majority owned and led by women for the duration of the grant (this will be a requirement of the grant agreement) - (Stage Two applications only) provide evidence to support your source of funding (e.g. letter from contributor/s confirming funding amount) - (Stage Two applications only) provide a pitch deck (a PDF PowerPoint presentation max 10 slides) - (Stage Two applications only) provide a link to a video pitch from your CEO/founder (no longer than 5 mins) supporting your response to the assessment criteria - Include all mandatory attachments.